From the popular to the lesser-known, here are twenty binge-worthy romantic period drama TV series you need to check out!

 Content Note: TV-14 for a few explicit love scenes, violence, and language.

 BritBox Synopsis: Rich, funny and emotional, the first season follows the relationship of two contrasting communities.
 Seen through the eyes of young Laura, their inhabitants endure many upheavals and struggles as the inexorable change comes; their stories by turns poignant, spirited and uplifting.

 Where to Watch: You can stream on Hulu, BritBox, or BritBox on Amazon Channels.
 You can also buy on digital or DVD.

-Why You Should Watch: Because it will become your one weakness!
+Why You Should Watch: Lark Rise will become your one weakness!
 (This reason will become clear once you’ve seen the series.)
-Kidding aside, this is one of the best period drama TV shows due to the memorable romances, the interesting, layered characters, and brilliant emotional stories.
+Kidding aside, this is one of the best period drama TV shows due to the memorable romances, interesting, layered characters, and brilliant emotional stories.
 With a top-notch cast including popular period drama favorites and excellent writing, you can’t go wrong with this series.